UnrealContainers/unrealcontainers.github.io/collections/_docs/obtaining-images/write-your-own.md

 ## Introduction

-This page aims to provide general guidance for developers who wish to write their own Dockerfiles for building Unreal Engine containers that include the Engine Build Tools.
+This page aims to provide general guidance for developers who wish to write their own Dockerfiles for building Unreal Engine [development container images](../concepts/image-types#development-images) that include the Engine build tools.
 This guidance takes the form of a set of brief tips, organised into platform-based sections below.
 Most of these tips are derived from experience gained during the development of the [ue4-docker project](./ue4-docker), and contain a number of references to the documentation and source code for that project.
 Nevertheless, the information presented on this page is designed to be implementation-agnostic, and applies to any Dockerfiles written for the Unreal Engine, irrespective of the infrastructure that is used to build them.

 It is worth noting that the tips on this page relate only to writing Dockerfiles and not to configuring the environment or infrastructure that will be used to build the final container images.
 For details on environment configuration, see the [Environment Setup](../environments) section of the Unreal Containers community hub documentation.